 Jerry and I were not really close at that time, but I was of course very much aware of his love of music and had hoped he would do something in that field, but it did not happen.
-He tried a college in Shreveport, LA and at least one other school before he got into a bad marriage that included one child with their mother and he had to work full time.
-They lived in Benton, Little Rock and other towns I think and after she had two boys by Jerry they were divorced.
+He tried a college in Shreveport, LA and at least one other school before he got into a bad marriage that included two sons with their mother and he had to work full time.
+They lived in Benton, Fort Smith, Little Rock and maybe other towns I think and after she had two boys by Jerry they were divorced.
 She moved to Alaska with all three boys and Jerry moved to Minnesota where he lived the rest of his life, and his son Steven eventually left Alaska and moved in with Jerry in Minnesota, completing high school and college there and is now a science-based business man living both in Minnesota and Wisconsin.

 Jerry always just “got by” with many different jobs, always trying to be an intellectual and wrote and submitted at least two novels to various publishers with none ever being published, a great disappointment to him.
 His favorite job was as editor of The Bemidji Pioneer weekly newspaper and especially writing editorials.

-But it was after Dad’s death that I tried anyway to be closer to Jerry with visits to him.
+But it was after Dad’s death in 1995 that I tried anyway to be closer to Jerry with visits to him.
 And then when he got cancer of the bone marrow, I went and helped him multiple times through a bone marrow transplant, other treatments and going to Bemidji with a U-haul to move him to Rochester for his final year or two near Mayo Clinic.
 He eventually had home hospice and I was the contact person.
 (We have a younger sister in KC whose health was not the best then and was limited to help much, though she spent one week with him when he was in the transplant house.)
 The hospice nurse called me in February 2008 to tell me he had less than a month to live and that it was time for me to come up.

 I should have flown up from my home then in Nashville, but I wanted the independence of having my car, a little Tacoma pickup, and chose to drive up.
 I did fine through Illinois, but the second morning driving through southern Wisconsin I hit “black ice” and totaled my pickup in a ditch.
 I had no broken bones, just lacerations, bruises, etc. and eventually made it to Rochester in a rental car.
 I sat with Jerry in his little one bedroom efficiency the last three weeks of his life, feeding, bathing and caring for his bathroom needs to the end when one evening he passed on, 29 February 2008, a leap year day that would have pleased him! 🙂